dotlang/language/README.md

 AssertStmt = 'assert' condition [',' expression] ';'
 ```
 - Assert makes sure the given `condition` is satisfied.
-- If condition is not satisfied, it will run throw `expression` exception.
+- If condition is not satisfied, it will throw `expression` exception.
 - There is no `throw` keyword and this is the only way to cause expression.

 ###for, break, continue